Yogeshvp04/Assignment-Final-Project/README.md

 - **Example Output**: Sample output after running the script.
 - **License**: Licensing information (assuming MIT License, but you can modify as needed).
 - **Contributions**: Invites others to contribute to the project.

-Let me know if you need any changes or additional info